gabrielrakowski/BoardGameGeek-Scraper-and-Recommender/README.md

 ### Board Game Recommender.ipynb

 After you have collected the data, you can run this.
+In order to use the recommender, run every cell in the notebook but the last.
+Then in the final cell, change the string parameter inside the function to the title of the game which you would like to receive recommendations based on.

 The majority of the notebook is cleaning the data.
 It then uses a CountVectorizer and cosine similarity to recommend games based on designers, categories and mechanics.
 The player counts are used to ensure compatibility (if someone asks for recommendations based on a game which has a maximum player count of 3, it is not a good idea to recommend a game which requires a minimum of 4 players).
 The reimplementation data is used as a basic way to prevent effectively the same game being recommended (e.g. Carcassonne -> Carcassonne: Winter Edition.)